 Tartlets are such an excellent option for making individual portions.
-And this Apple Walnut Tartlets recipe is also very easy to make.
-I love the combination of walnuts and apples, with the flaky crust, just perfect!
+And this apple-walnut tartlet recipe is also very easy to make.
+I love the combination of walnuts and apples, spices, and the flaky crust.
+Just perfect!

 All you need are simple ingredients, you most likely have already in your pantry.
 And if you don’t, your nearest shop probably does.
 The crust can’t be any easier: flour, butter, salt, sugar, and a bit of water.
 Filling: walnuts, honey, apples, and cinnamon.
 And you are ready to roll!

 I made it even easier for you by showing you step-by-step shots of the process.
 I am more of a visual person, so seeing how something is made makes it that much easier than just reading about it.
 So here it is!

 How to make apple walnut tartlets: step by step

 When you are mixing the flour and butter, make sure the butter is very cold.
 Also, your hands should be cold.
 Another option is to mix the flour and butter on a flat surface with a cold knife.
 You would chop the butter into the flour and use your hands only at the end when adding the cold water and forming a disk.

 I chop the walnuts pretty fine, but you can also use a food processor or blender.
 It will work just fine.
 The apple slices are also very thin, about 1/8 inch (2-3mm).